Chew/TARDIS-Docs/docs/build-tools.md

 :::warning

-As of Minecraft 1.21.8 TARDIS has dropped support for Spigot servers - plase use Paper instead!
+As of Minecraft 1.21.8 TARDIS has dropped support for Spigot servers - please use Paper instead!

 :::